EpistasisLab/scikit-mdr/README.md

 * SciPy

-* pandas

 * scikit-learn

 All of the necessary Python packages can be installed via the [Anaconda Python distribution](https://www.continuum.io/downloads), which we strongly recommend that you use.
 We also strongly recommend that you use Python 3 over Python 2 if you're given the choice.

-NumPy, SciPy, pandas, and scikit-learn can be installed in Anaconda via the command:
+NumPy, SciPy, and scikit-learn can be installed in Anaconda via the command:

 ```
-conda install numpy scipy pandas scikit-learn
+conda install numpy scipy scikit-learn
 ```

 Once the prerequisites are installed, you should be able to install MDR with a `pip` command: